 Changing Perceptions & Distortions

 It allows people to uncover new ways of looking at things and circumstances.
-Cognitive behavioral therapy aims to transform ways of behaving and thinking that stand in the way of progressive and positive outcomes.
+Cognitive-behavioral therapy aims to transform ways of behaving and thinking that stand in the way of progressive and positive outcomes.
 For instance, when an individual is facing depression, their interpretations and perceptions become distorted.

 A distorted perception can make somebody more susceptible to: